itsapaulblem/Cosys_Airsim_Exploration/ros2/README_MULTIROTOR_ARCHITECTURE.md

 # AirSim ROS2 Multirotor Modular Package with AI Motion Detection (Search and Track Mission)

+This project represents a architectural change of AirSim ROS 2 integration, evolving from a monolithic single-node approach to a modular, scalable, AI-enhanced multi-drone system.
+The new architecture enables robust fleet operations with computer vision capabilities for autonomous search and rescue missions.

 ## Table of Contents
 1. Introduction
 2. Startup Instructions